Roth IRAs: Everything a Doctor Needs to Know Before Investing

-3. The best reason to use a Roth is tax free income in retirement.
-We believe it is crucial to plan to have some income that is tax free.
+3. The best reason to use a Roth IRA is tax-free income in retirement.
+We believe it is crucial to plan to have some income that is tax-free.

 4. The Roth IRA is one of the few tax shelters left.
 Almost all of the others have been disallowed by Congress!